codesport/monte-carlo/README.md

 However, during highly volatile periods, **shorter windows** may better reflect the current environment.

 > [!NOTE]
-> For our risk modeling we calculate volatilty using n-days of volatilty.
+> For our risk modeling we calculate volatility using n-days of volatility.
 > **Where:**
 > n  =  intended holding period of the asset
 >